Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_Activities.md

   - An asset whose Id is 1 from pallet instance 50 in Parachain 1001
   - Pallet instance 10 in the relay chain
   - An 80% backed governance origin in Parachain 1000
-  - The technical committee origin in the relay chain

-Make sure you answer with the multilocation as seen from all three relative locations (relay, para100, para1001)

-Hint: Use https://github.com/paritytech/polkadot/blob/master/xcm/src/v2/junction.rs to inspect for existing Junctions
+Hint: Use https://github.com/paritytech/polkadot/blob/master/xcm/src/v3/junction.rs to inspect for existing Junctions